dclong/blog/misc/content/2019-05-11-tips-on-improving-spark-performance.markdown

         ON
             A.id = B.id

-5. BroadcastJoin, i.e., map-side join is fast.
+5. BroadcastHashJoin, i.e., map-side join is fast.
-    Use BroadcastJoin if possible.
+    Use BroadcastHashJoin if possible.
-    Notice that BroadcastJoin only works for inner joins.
+    Notice that BroadcastHashJoin only works for inner joins.
     If you have a outer join,
-    BroadcastJoin won't happend even if you explicitly Broadcast a DataFrame.
+    BroadcastHashJoin won't happend even if you explicitly Broadcast a DataFrame.

 1. Several smaller queries (achieving the same functionality) is preferred to a big query (using complex features and/or subqueries).